garbados/the-emerald-green/doc/card_notes.md

 ## the-devil
 ## the-tower
 ## the-page-of-swords

+### labyrinthos.co

+The Page of Swords card is representative of a person in one's life who shows an abundance of energy.
+With wind-blown trees, turbulent clouds and the their tossed hair, a youth stands proudly on a rocky precipice.
+This energetic youth has a sword in her hands.
+Her expression is one of determination, and perhaps a little bit of defiance - she seems ready to pounce at the slightest word.

 ## the-page-of-wands
 ## the-page-of-cups
 ## the-page-of-pentacles
 ## wheel-of-fortune
 ## justice
 ## the-knight-of-swords

+### labyrinthos.co

+What a rush we see this Knight in!
+The Knight of Swords card depicts a young man who is dressed in his armor and rides a strong white horse into the midst of a battle.
+The white color of his horse is a reference to the overall purity and intellectual energy which motivates this young rider.
+The sky behind him holds stormy clouds as well as trees which are tossed wildly around by the strong winds.
+The horse’s harness is also decorated with images of birds and butterflies.
+The cape of the knight is also decorated with those same birds.

 ## the-knight-of-wands
 ## the-knight-of-cups
 ## the-knight-of-pentacles
 ## the-star
 ## the-queen-of-swords

+### labyrinthos.co

+The Queen of Swords wears a stern look as she sits high on the throne - looking off into the distance.
+A queen of the air element that the swords represents, her place in the clouds shows that no one can trick or fool her.
+The sword in her right hand is pointed towards the sky, whereas the left hand is extended like it is offering something.
+The Queen of Swords gives us the gift of judgment for everyday decisions and having the flexibility to take in knowledge from others.

 ## the-queen-of-wands
 ## the-queen-of-cups
 ## the-queen-of-pentacles
 ## the-moon
 ## the-king-of-swords

+### labyrinthos.co

+The King of Swords tarot card shows a king who sits on his throne while holding a double-edged sword that points upwards in his right hand.
+The King of Swords radiates intellectual power, clear thinking, truth, and authority.
+He understands that power holds great responsibility.

+The blue tunic that the king wears is a symbol of his spiritual understanding.
+The butterflies on the back of his throne are indicative of transformation.

 ## the-king-of-wands
 ## the-king-of-cups
 ## the-king-of-pentacles